-This page summarises the known distribution of locusts during March 2022 and provides a brief outlook to Spring 2022.
-Regional information and forecasts are given in the latest Locust Bulletin.
+This page summarises the known distribution of locusts during December 2022 and provides a brief outlook to March 2023.
+This is an interim advice in lieu of the regular monthly Locust Bulletin.

-There is a medium risk of a widespread low-medium density infestation, and localised high-density infestations are likely to develop in affected areas of subtropical Queensland in the remainder of autumn and winter.
+There is a medium risk of a widespread low-medium density infestation.
+Some localised high-density infestations may develop in Queensland between now and early autumn.

 The population is likely to remain at a very low level.
 Surveys in December did not detect any migratory locusts.
 Localised breeding should continue under favourable habitat conditions, but below average December rainfall may have discouraged breeding in some parts of subtropical areas.
 Nevertheless, high-density infestations are unlikely to result from the current very low population level.

 There is a very low risk of a widespread infestation developing between now and early autumn.